Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

     return
 ```

 This appears to be another flaw!
-It seems that the intent was that if a channel isn't empty it shouldn't add any users at all, but it appears that just as long as all users aren't in the target channel, it'll work and add everyone to it.
+It seems that the intent was that if a channel isn't empty it shouldn't add any users at all, but it appears that just as long as all users you want to add aren't in the target channel, it'll work and add everyone to it.

 This `!nego` command seems to be our method of traversing channels.
 Beginning from the `Public` channel, we have to find 3 users in the current channel (with 1 of them being a mod) who are not in the target channel we want to get to, run the `!nego` command to gain access to that channel, and then continuously do this until we reach a channel that has `admin_insecureapricots73` in it.